connectrpc/examples-es/README.md

     - Package Manager:  npm
     - Testing:  Cypress

-In addition to the above, there is a  `bespoke` directory which contains various projects pieced together with different technologies.
-Technologies used for each are specified in the directory's README.

 ## Overall Notes
 - When using a TypeScript project, the `buf.gen.yaml` file should be configured with `opt: target=ts`